 Magnifying glasses do not always make matters clearer.
 There has been much talk about American English, in terms ancestral.
-Researchers have analyzed speech sounds and “derived” them with particularity suggestive of Bernard Shaw’s PYGMALION.
+Researchers have analyzed speech sounds and “derived” them with particularity suggestive of Bernard Shaw’s Pygmalion.

 Back to deriving American English entire:

+Ben Trawick-Smith makes an interesting point: as well, we might think about the British as “talking American”.
 He would include American English with “a larger continuum of Southern England-derived dialects”, he yet adds the idea is debatable.
-Feel welcome to read, WHEN DID AMERICANS STOP “TALKING BRITISH”?
+Feel welcome to read, When did Americans stop “talking British”?

+My theory is that humans have spontaneity to accompany reason and always part invent own skill.
 American was taking shape already with the Declaration and Constitution.
-We can see the honor that behavior followed; the definite article begins to take on a cognitive form, in citizens of a state rather than always the citizens (thereof).
+We can see the honor that behavior followed; the definite article takes on a cognitive form, in citizens of a state rather than always the citizens (thereof).

-The trial of all crimes, except in cases of impeachment, shall be by jury; and such trial shall be held in the State where the said crimes shall have been committed.
+The Modal verb shall becomes a scope that prefigures, and does not prescribe: The trial of all crimes, except in cases of impeachment, shall be by jury; and such trial shall be held in the State where the said crimes shall have been committed.